Polynomial and Pseudopolynomial Algorithms for Two Classes of Bin Packing Instances: A Polynomial Algorithm for the AI Class

 For (ii), suppose, by contradiction, that there exists an item \(a \in I'\) and a full weight triplet \((w_a, w_b, w_c)\) that is not equal to \((w_{a_k}, w_{b_k}, w_{c_k})\) for any \(k = 1, \ldots, h\).
 Since every \(a \in I'\) belongs to at least one original triplet, this implies that \(a\) belongs to at least two distinct full weight triplets, contradicting (i).
 Therefore, an item \(a\) satisfying (i) also satisfies (ii). \end{proof}

-With this result, for each candidate set \(C\) that fits exactly into three bins, we attempt to recover the \(h\) triplets by selecting items satisfying Theorem~\ref{th:unique_triplet}.
-Observe that the residual instance \(I \setminus \{a_k, b_k, c_k\}\) is itself an \textsc{AI} instance with the original instance equal to \(O\).
-This allows us to fix any item \(a\) and its corresponding triplet $(a, b, c)$ in a partial solution and apply the argument recursively to the residual instance $I'\setminus \{a, b, c\}$.
-By the theorem, the item $a_k$ with the largest index \(k\) in the residual instance always satisfies the theorem's conditions.
+With these results, for each candidate set \(C\) that fits exactly into three bins, we attempt to recover the \(h\) triplets from \(I' = I \setminus C\) as follows.
+If there is an item \(a \in I'\) satisfying condition (i), we fix its corresponding triplet $(a, b, c)$ in a partial solution $\mathcal{S}$ and apply the argument recursively to the residual instance $I'\setminus \{a, b, c\}$.
+If $C = O'$, then only original triplets are removed, and the item $a_k$ with the largest index \(k\) in the residual instance always satisfies condition (i), which makes $\mathcal{S}$ correspond to an optimal solution to $I'$ after $h$ iterations.

-If, for a given candidate, the residual instance is nonempty and no item satisfies Theorem~\ref{th:unique_triplet}, then the candidate set $C$ is not equal to \(O\), and we proceed to the next one.
-By examining all possible candidate sets, the algorithm recovers all \(h\) triplets when \(C = O\), yielding an optimal solution for \(I'\).
 Concatenating this solution with the one for \(C\) produces an optimal solution for \(I\).
+If at some iteration, for a given candidate $C$, the residual instance is nonempty and no item satisfies condition (i), then the candidate set $C$ is not equal to \(O'\), and we proceed to the next one.

 Algorithm~\ref{alg::naive_AI} formalizes this process.
-Lines~2--5 run in $O(n)$ time, while lines~6--7 run in $O(n^2)$ time.
+Lines~2--5 run in \(O(n)\) time, while lines~6--7 run in \(O(n^2)\) time, since the number of full weight triplets is bounded by \(O(n^2)\); once the first two weights are fixed, the third is uniquely determined.
 Each iteration of the \texttt{while} loop runs in $O(n)$, and the maximum number of iterations is $h \in O(n)$.
 Therefore, the overall running time of the algorithm is $O(n^{18})$.
 Although this is polynomial, it is clearly impractical for instances reported in the literature, where typically $n \geq 202$.